apache/cordova-docs/docs/en/edge/guide/platforms/wp8/upgrading.md

 5. Build and test.

-__NOTE:__ all core APIs are removed from Cordova version 3.0, and must be installed separately as plugins.
+__NOTE__: all core APIs are removed from Cordova version 3.0, and must be installed separately as plugins.
 For more information on how to re-enable these features in a non-CLI workflow, see Using Plugman to Manage Plugins.